 Whether locally grown or imported for different countries, oranges are ubiquitous all over the world, and many varieties and cultivars are available for purchase in local markets, supermarkets, and organic stores.

 Orange oil for cooking purposes is not as common, but can be purchased from online retailers as well as from specialized food stores.
 Orange seeds and seedlings can be commonly found in plant nurseries and garden supply stores.

 Herbal Remedies & Supplements

-Medicinal preparations of bitter or sweet oranges, such as liquid extracts an essential oils, can be found in specialized herbal stores and can also be purchased online.
+Medicinal preparations of bitter or sweet oranges, such as liquid extracts an essential oils, can be found in specialized herbal stores and online.

-Orange supplements can be found in different forms, from chewable gums to capsules, in most over-the-counter sections of drugstores and supermarkets, as well as in health stores.
+Orange supplements can be found in different forms, from chewable gums to capsules, in most over-the-counter sections of drugstores, supermarkets, and health stores.

 - Life cycle Perennial